porras/sonic-pi-mode/README.md

 - [x] Manage the launch of the Sonic Pi daemon instead of relying on it being running.
 - [x] Get logs back from Sonic Pi and display them on a buffer.
 - [ ] Attempt to contribute all this back to [sonic-pi.el](https://github.com/repl-electric/sonic-pi.el) on a backwards-compatible way (so that it works with both Sonic Pi 3 and 4).

+## Problems

+### The sound is bad!

+The daemon starts by default with the master volume at maximum level and that causes poor sound.
+While it would be nice to add commands to control the volume (like in the Sonic Pi editor), in the meantime the simplest way to avoid it is a `set_volume!
+0.7` (or whatever level you prefer) in the buffer.